To the Members of PERFECT INFRAENGINEERS LIMITED

 Meaning of Internal Financial Controls Over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.

 Limitations of Internal Financial Controls Over Financial Reporting

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-According to the information and explanations given to us and based on our audit thefollowing significant weakness has been identified as at 31st March 2018:
+According to the information and explanations given to us and based on our audit thefollowing significant weakness has been identified as at 31st March 2020:

-In our opinion except for the possible effects of the significant weakness describedabove on the achievement of the objectives of the control criteria the Company hasmaintained in all material respects adequate internal financial controls over financialreporting and such internal financial controls over financial reporting were operatingeffectively as of 31st March 2020 based on "Theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting issued by the Institute of CharteredAccountants of India".
+In our opinion except for the possible effects of the significant weakness describedabove on the achievement of the objectives of the control criteria the Company hasmaintained in all material respects adequate internal financials controls over financialreporting were operating effectively as of 31st March 2020 based on "Theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting issued by the Institute of CharteredAccountants of India".